 This option is not for the first time home brewer, but after a few batches, you may feel comfortable adding some salts and minerals to adjust certain ratios.
 I would suggest starting with approximately <200pm of calcium chloride and keeping the S04/CaCI2 ratio close to 1:1.

-Now In order to do this right, you need to either use reverse osmosis water (essentially “zeros” across the board) or know your home water’s base chemistry.
-I live in the country with decent well water, so I use that for all my homebrews.
-I am fairly lazy and cheap when it comes to some things, so I never got my home water testes, but did find someone else’s well water chemistry that lived within 5 miles of my home and figured that was a good place to start.
+Now, in order to do this right, you need to either use reverse osmosis water (essentially “zeros” across the board) or know your home water’s base chemistry.
+I live in the country with decent well water, so I use that for all my home brews.
+I am fairly lazy and cheap when it comes to some things, so I never got my home water tested, but did find someone else’s well water chemistry that lived within 5 miles of my home and figured that was a good place to start.

 Mashing at Slightly Higher Temperatures

 Typical mashing takes advantage of two different types of enzymes that release the sugars from the malt, and they work at slightly different temperatures.

 Alpha amylase is the enzyme responsible for breaking large, complex, insoluble starch molecules into smaller, soluble ones.
 This enzyme is stable in hot, watery mashes converts starch to soluble sugars in a temperature range from 145 to 158 °F (63 to 70 °C).
 Alpha amylase requires calcium as a co-factor, which won’t be a problem unless you are using plain reverse-osmosis water without any salts added.